Chiragasourabh/minisom-onnx/README.md

 ### Outputs
 By default, the following outputs are available:

+- `weights`: The original weights of the MiniSom model.
 - `distance`: The distance between each input sample and the weights vector of the winning neuron.
 - `quantization`: The code book BMU (weights vector of the winning neuron) for each sample in the data.
 - `quantization_error`: The quantization error, calculated as the distance between each input sample and its best matching unit.